aria2/aria2/doc/manual-src/en/aria2c.rst

   Set log level to output to console.
 LEVEL is either ``debug``, ``info``, ``notice``, ``warn`` or ``error``.
 Default: ``notice``

+.. option:: --content-disposition-default-utf8[=true|false]

+  Handle quoted string in Content-Disposition header as UTF-8 instead of ISO-8859-1, for example, the filename parameter, but not the extended version filename*.
+Default: ``false``

 .. option:: -D, --daemon[=true|false]

   Run as daemon.
 The current working directory will be changed to ``/``